Oleanane

 Oleanane is a natural triterpenoid.
 It is commonly found in woody angiosperms and as a result is often used as an indicator of these plants in the fossil record.
-It is a member of the oleanoid series, which consists of pentacyclic triterpenoids (such as beta-amyrin and taxerol) where all rings are six-membered.
+It is a member of the oleanoid series, which consists of pentacyclic triterpenoids (such as beta-amyrin and taraxerol) where all rings are six-membered.

 Structure

 Oleanane is a pentacyclic triterpenoid, a class of molecules made up of six connected isoprene units.
 The naming of both the ring structures and individual carbon atoms in oleanane is the same as in steroids.
 As such, it consists of a A, B, C, D, and E ring, all of which are six-membered rings.

 The structure of oleanane contains a number of different methyl groups, that vary in orientation between different oleananes.
 For example, in 18-alpha-oleanane contains a downward facing methyl group for the 18th carbon atom, while 18-beta-oleanane contains an upward facing methyl group at the same position.

-Of note is that fact that the A and B rings of the oleanane structure are identical to that of hopane.
+A and B rings of the oleanane structure are identical to that of hopane.
 As a result, both molecules produce a fragment of m/z 191.
 Because this fragment is often used to identify hopanes, oleanane can be mis-identified in hopane analysis.